leo-project/leo_libs_docs/src/leo_statistics/leo_statistics_toc.rst

 leo_statistics
 ==============

-|leo_statistics| is a wrapper library for Basho bitcask, Basho eleveldb and Erlang ETS.
-They are used as local KVS in LeoFS.
+|leo_statistics| is a statistics library for LeoFS and other Erlang applications.

 .. toctree::